netdata/netdata/src/logsmanagement/README.md

 ```
 [Auth.log]
 	## Example: Log collector that will tail auth.log file and count
-	## occurences of certain `sudo` commands, using POSIX regular expressions.
+	## occurrences of certain `sudo` commands, using POSIX regular expressions.

 	## Required settings
 	enabled = no